 We recommend opening up your gown package and having it ironed/steamed before the day of the ceremony.
 (Or, hang it in your bathroom and the steam will help iron it out.)

 You will pick up the diploma right before the ceremony.

 Where is the ceremony held?

-The ceremony will be held at Waterstone Church, just off C-470 and Bowles Avenue in Littleton (5890 South Alkire Street, Littleton, Colorado 80127).
+The Saturday ceremonies will be held at Waterstone Church, just off C-470 and Bowles Avenue in Littleton (5890 South Alkire Street, Littleton, Colorado 80127).

 How long is the ceremony?

 The ceremony will last about 2 to 2 1/2 hours depending on the number of graduates.